 The Wedding Party and Your Guests

 Attire for the wedding party can set the tone for the evening.
 Are you planning a casual campground wedding or a fancy outdoor affair?
-Either way you go, you'll want to make sure the wedding party is comfortable and prepared for the environment.
+Either way, you go, you'll want to make sure the wedding party is comfortable and prepared for the environment.

-Let your guests know about environmental conditions of your wedding site.
-Consider the weather and let your guests know the forecast so they can prepare shoes and attire that is appropriate for the setting.Continue to 5 of 12 below.
+Let your guests know about the environmental conditions of your wedding site.
+Consider the weather and let your guests know the forecast so they can prepare shoes and attire that is appropriate for the setting.

 A Yosemite Campground Wedding

-"We wanted to bring our favorite, most loved people to one of our favorite places, and share the lifestyle we created for ourselves."
+She says, "We wanted to bring our favorite, most loved people to one of our favorite places, and share the lifestyle we created for ourselves."

 Just about any menu is appropriate for your camping wedding.
 Look for a caterer that has experience catering outdoor events.
-Try a wedding barbecue, taqueria or a menu based around seasonal ingredients.
+Try a wedding barbecue, taqueria, or a menu based around seasonal ingredients.

 "Feeding 100 people off the grid can be challenging," says Brieann Roberts.
 Her Yosemite campground-wedding menu was planned with locally grown ingredients.

-Brieann's advice: "Keep the menu simple with as many raw style dishes as possible.
-Compostable plates were easy and manageable."
+Brieann's advice is to "keep the menu simple with as many raw style dishes as possible.
+Compostable plates are easy and manageable."